nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 >We can generate summary statistics and population genetic statistics using the ```populations``` program from stacks and configuration files.
 Let's use the data we downloaded for the last module.

-1. First, let's summarise by species using the following configuration file (referred to as the 'population map' in Stacks manual):
+1. First, let's make an additional configuration file (referred to as the 'population map' in Stacks manual) by species:

 ```
 M86       fulvius